NikhilMukraj/spiking-neural-networks/README.md

 - **Need to rename all post_synaptic and all pre_synaptic to postsynaptic and presynaptic**

 - Lixirnet should be reworked after neurotransmission refactor, should just pull from backend

+- Input from cell grid functions should be refactored to work with Hodgkin Huxley cells via a trait and condensed into one function where weighting is optional

 - Hopfield network
   - [Hopfield network pseudocode](https://www.geeksforgeeks.org/hopfield-neural-network/)